WCSCourses/GenEpiLAC2023/Manuals/Sequencing&QC/Sequencing&QC.md

 **With respect to quality scores, which of the two files has better-quality data: *ARIMSS995-11_1.fastq.gz* or *ARIMSS995-11_2.fastq.gz*?**

-**Besides sequence differences, are there any other differences related to run quality between the two samples we analysed?**
+**Besides sequence differences, are there any other differences related to run quality between the two samples we analysed (ARIMSS995-11 and untrimmed)**

 **Are these datasets contaminated with any Illumina sequencing adapter oligonucleotides?**